udexon/PhosCloudless/CC_UMP_Kickstart_FSR2.md

-## From Cloudless Computing to Unifying Mathematics and Programming: Kickstarting Free Software Revolution 2.0 with Stack Machine Programming
+## From Cloudless Computing to Unifying Mathematics and Programming: Kickstarting Free Software Revolution 2.0 with Stack Machine Shell Programming

+:: emphasize Shell in Smashlet in title

+:: Shell is an essential method of interaction -- human ask questions about computer systems via shell interface, the most versatile interface, more comprehensive than GUI. e.g. Reading documentation of SymEngine, I wants to ask question about a specific topic.
+Question and Answer is fundamental to human acquisition of knowledge.
+Shell is the ultimate interface for question and answer.
+Hence RPN is the ultimate script for shell.

 We define Free Software Revolution 1.0 (FSR1) as the period encompassing the creation of GNU Linux and tools to Google's acquisition of the Android operating system.
 The mobile computing era, empowered by Android and iOS, saw the rise of tech giants and start-ups worth trillions of USD, as well as cryptocurrencies.